Giully314/giully314.github.io/formation.markdown

 ## PROJECTS
+Working on [Mann](https://github.com/Giully314/Mann/) a text editor from scratch in C++26.
-Working on [Gargantua](https://github.com/Giully314/Gargantua) a 2d game engine from scratch in C++23.
+[Gargantua](https://github.com/Giully314/Gargantua) a 2d game engine from scratch in C++23.
-Working on [loxcompiler](https://github.com/Giully314/loxcompiler) a compiler using LLVM for the Lox programming language.
+[loxcompiler](https://github.com/Giully314/loxcompiler) a compiler using LLVM for the Lox programming language.
-Working on [Murphy](https://github.com/Giully314/Murphy) a web browser from scratch, in C++23.
+[Murphy](https://github.com/Giully314/Murphy) a web browser from scratch, in C++23.
-Working on [Amelia](https://github.com/Giully314/amelia) a kernel for raspberry pi.
+[Amelia](https://github.com/Giully314/amelia) a kernel for raspberry pi.
 [ElementsOfProgramming](https://github.com/Giully314/ElementsOfProgramming) a mathematical framework for programming.
 [Endurance](https://github.com/Giully314/Endurance) a simple implementation of automatic differentiation reverse mode.
 [loxlol](https://github.com/Giully314/loxlol) an interpreter for the lox language.